Board of Directors

 Harrison Farber, MD, Vice President

-Dr. Farber is the Director of the Pulmonary Hypertension Center at the Boston University/Boston Medical Center.
+Dr. Farber is a pulmonologist and the director of the Pulmonary Embolism Response Team (PERT) at Tufts Medical Center.

 Carl Hicks, Treasurer